 Dr Marta Vignola

-I am currently a post-doctoral research associate at University of Glasgow, working to develop tools for the effective design and management of low-cost and low-maintenance decentralised biofiltration systems for drinking water production in collaboration with Scottish Water.
-I am also involved in a collaborative project between the University of Glasgow and the University of Daar Salaam.
-The study aims to understand the access to safe and sustainable water for domestic use in the city of Daar Salaam (Tanzania), investigating the quality of water sources and how such data can be used to enhance the public’s capability to engage with water governance institutions.
+In 2017, I joined the University of Glasgow as a post-doctoral research associate working on a project in collaboration with Scottish Water.
+My work focused on the implementation of ecological models into the development of tools for the effective design and management of biofiltration systems.
+I was also involved in a collaborative project between the University of Glasgow and the University of Daar Salaam.
+The study aimed at understanding the access to safe and sustainable water for domestic use in the city of Daar Salaam (Tanzania), investigating the quality of water sources and how such data can be used to enhance the public’s capability to engage with water governance institutions.

 - Understanding ecological patterns of microbial communities with a focus on engineered environments;